Cornell's Adult University (CAU) traces its history back to 1964.

 Building upon the success of the summer courses, Cornell's Alumni University offered the first of its off-campus study tours on April 6–8, 1971.
 This "Mini Education-Vacation" featured a "weekend of inquiry and escape" at Split Rock Lodge in the Poconos.

-And in June 2001, CAU ventured into virtual space when director emeritus Ralph Janis launched CyberTower, an online series designed to complement CAU's on-campus seminars and international travel adventures.
+Ralph Janis '66 served as CAU's next director from 1983-2007.
+In June 2001, CAU ventured into virtual space when Janis launched CyberTower, an online series designed to complement CAU's on-campus seminars and international travel adventures.